Cambridge District Scout Archive

 The DC C T Wood was a Cleric, a Professor of Classics and had 25 years of experience in several fields of working with young people.
 He probably considered the Woodcraft approach as fine where it fitted but not particularly useful for work in the East End.
 He was involved in the Jesus Lane Sunday school in Cambridge and Mission Houses in London – both catering for deprived areas.
 The step towards icons and away from organized religion(s) may also concerned him – not, perhaps, in the immediate intent but in the unstructured future.
 Later both OWC and Kindred of the Kibbo Kift were to develop far from their original roots.

-The whole acknowledges the discussions and actions of some of the District leaders, avoids direct conflict but diminishes the worth of the approach in any absolute form.
-It remains barely penetrable and does not pull the uninitiated into the argument.
+The whole acknowledges the discussions and actions of some of the District leaders, avoids direct conflict but through humour diminishes the worth of the approach in any absolute form.
+The paragraph is barely penetrable and does not pull the uninitiated into the argument.

 JWR Archivist Jan 2021